metno/rove/docs/language.md

 ## Efficiency (5/5)

+No notes.

 ## Spatial test support (5/5)

+Can call titanlib directly.

 ## Homebrew test support (5/5)

+Native CPython bindings.

 ## Maintainability (?/5)

+Lack of modern tooling adds a significant maintenance burden.
+The language is in decline, so it's unclear how easy it will be to find competency going forward.
+The developer on the project has little familiarity or comfort with C++.

 # Rust

 ## Efficiency (5/5)

+No notes.

 ## Spatial test support (5/5)

+Good geoscience libraries available.

 ## Homebrew test support (5/5)

+Native CPython bindings.

 ## Maintainability (?/5)

+Modern toolchain, growing language.
+New-ish to met, only used by one other team.
+The developer on the project is experienced and productive with Rust.